Project Name: Mobile Kunji

 Description

 The community health worker is crucial human resource to promote maternal health and reduce maternal and infant mortality in a state like Bihar in India.
-The basic problems faced by the workers across the State in their functions until now included lack of Mobile Kunji_1proper tools through which they could convince the rural families on health prevention and treatment issues.
+The basic problems faced by the workers across the State in their functions until now included lack of proper tools through which they could convince the rural families on health prevention and treatment issues.
 In order to help frontline health workers function better in the state in health care services delivery, they are now provided with an innovative job aid called ‘Mobile Kunji’.

 Mobile Kunji is an audio visual job aid for community health workers (ASHAs and AWWs) to use with families that provides information about 9 life-saving maternal and child health behaviors.